cilium/cilium/Documentation/cmdref/cilium-agent.md

       --dnsproxy-concurrency-limit int                            Limit concurrency of DNS message processing --dnsproxy-concurrency-processing-grace-period duration     Grace time to wait when DNS proxy concurrent limit has been reached during DNS message processing
       --dnsproxy-enable-transparent-mode                          Enable DNS proxy transparent mode
+      --dnsproxy-socket-linger-timeout int                        Timeout (in seconds) when closing the connection between the DNS proxy and the upstream server.
+If set to 0, the connection is closed immediately (with TCP RST).
+If set to -1, the connection is closed asynchronously in the background (default 10)
       --egress-gateway-policy-map-max int                         Maximum number of entries in egress gateway policy map (default 16384)
       --egress-gateway-reconciliation-trigger-interval duration   Time between triggers of egress gateway state reconciliations (default 1s)
       --egress-masquerade-interfaces strings                      Limit iptables-based egress masquerading to interface selector